-Of the trade receivables balance at the end of the reporting period, there was one (2021: one) customer with a balance of \$7 million (2021: \$7.8 million) representing 28% (2021: 32%) of the total trade receivables.
-The company holds a reservation deposit against which a setoff would be permissible.
+Of the trade receivables balance at the end of the reporting period, there was one (2022: one) customer with a balance of \$5.15 million (2022: \$7 million) representing 20.3% (2022: 28%) of the total trade receivables.
+The company has an agreement with the Ministry of Health who has guaranteed payment of the amount.
 There were no other customers whose balance represented more than 5% of the total balance of trade receivables.